haowang-lslab/haowang-lslab.github.io/_pages/about.md

 ## 📝 Peer Review Experience
 ### Served as a reviewer for over 40 academic journals and reviewed more than 200 manuscripts.
 **Continuous Reviewer** (2023 – Present) for:
+- Information Fusion
 - IEEE Transactions on Geoscience and Remote Sensing
-- Information Fusion
 - IEEE Transactions on Circuits and Systems for Video Technology
+- IEEE Transactions on Artificial Intelligence
 - Pattern Recognition
 - Knowledge-Based Systems
 - Engineering Applications of Artificial Intelligence